Anduril

 Integration surprises across classified and unclassified domains.A Roadrunner payload change cascades to Lattice datalink APIs, autonomy logic, ground station firmware, and encrypted uplink protocols simultaneously.
 The classified/unclassified split means the same requirement lives in two tools that don't talk to each other.
 When one changes, someone syncs the other manually.
 That gap is where integration surprises live until hardware test.

-SRR/PDR/CDR gate ceremonies that run too long.
-Design review gates are supposed to be technical discussions.
+Design review gates that become document marathons.
+SRR, PDR, and CDR gates are supposed to be technical discussions.
 At scale they become compliance evidence marathons: assembling PDFs from git logs, test reports, and hazard analyses spread across a dozen tools.
 Flow makes gate readiness a live query, not a week-long document assembly exercise.

-DO-178C evidence generated retroactively.The standard requires demonstrating code review traceability before code, planned tests before execution.
-In practice, that evidence gets generated from git history after the fact.
+DO-178C evidence generated retroactively.The airborne software certification standard requires demonstrating that code was reviewed and tests were planned before execution.
+In practice, that evidence gets reconstructed from git history after the fact.
 It's auditable but it's not the control the standard is designed to require.
 Flow makes it a side-effect of the CI run, not a tax on top of it.

-Test results disconnected from requirements.Anduril runs SITL and HIL automation that's technically sophisticated — Speedgoat, dSpace rigs, Crucible integrated test events spanning hardware, software, and ops.
+Test results disconnected from requirements.Anduril runs sophisticated hardware-in-the-loop automation — real-time simulation rigs (Speedgoat, dSpace), and Crucible cross-domain test events that run Roadrunner, Lattice, and Dive-LD together.
 But the test results aren't linked to specific requirements.
-“Did the test cover this requirement?” is a question that currently requires manual cross-referencing.
+“Did the test cover this requirement?” currently requires manual cross-referencing.

 Flow Integrations at Anduril Scale

-HIL rig automation as verification ingestion.
-Speedgoat and dSpace HIL rigs run Lattice autonomy stack tests against hardware.
+Hardware rig test results auto-linked to requirements.
+Speedgoat and dSpace hardware rigs run Lattice autonomy stack tests against real hardware.
 Each test run links to the requirements it covers.
 Crucible cross-domain events — Roadrunner + Lattice + Dive-LD comms tested together — populate traceability across platform boundaries in a single test event.